Skip to content

 unit_output_flow = coeff1 * unit_input_flow1 + coeff2 * unit_input_flow2.

 We still have to make the unit to consume electricity even though it does not affect the unit output directly.
 This is done by setting a new constraint to tie the flows to the pump unit from pump storage and the nodeA.
-Add a constraint (here pump_storage_nodeA_fix) the with the parameters:
+Add a constraint (here pump_storage_nodeA_fix), add it to an alternative in the Entity Alternative sheet (if Toolbox 0.8, after 5/2024) , and add the parameters:

 • sense: equal